Composition Library Help

 • Create collections of methods or compositions (e.g. your personal favourites, or the hottest new 23-spliced).

-• Ask questions, raise issues and request bespoke compositions from other Complib users.
+Registered users can also ask questions, raise issues and request bespoke compositions from other Complib users.

 Using the Help

-You can navigate this website using the sidebar: simply click on the section or subsection you'd like to read.
-Alternatively, you can look for help on a specific topic using the search feature.
+You can navigate the Help by using the sidebar: simply click on the section you'd like to read.
+Clicking on a section will expand it to show any subsections it contains.

 A Note on Terminology